Vegan Oatmeal Raisin Cookies

 Making the vegan oatmeal raisin cookies:

-- Add the butter, brown sugar, maple syrup and vanilla to a large bowl (if using an hand mixer) or bowl of a stand mixer with the paddle attachment.
+- Add the butter, brown sugar, maple syrup and vanilla to a large bowl (if using a hand mixer) or the bowl of a stand mixer with the paddle attachment.
 Beat until fluffy and well combined.

 - Add the flour, oats, cinnamon, baking soda and salt then mix until well combined.
 The oats should be mostly broken down and the dough should be a little tacky but crumbly.
 If your dough is a little dry, add some dairy-free milk and mix again.